Anna Duggar Makes Sad Social Media Return After Josh Is Blocked On ‘Counting On’

 Josh Duggar decided to respond to this new scandal by going into hiding.
 He spent a few months holed up in a Christian rehab center, leaving Anna Duggar and the rest of his family to deal with the fallout from his actions.
 As the Inquisitr previously reported, Anna and her four children temporarily moved in with Josh’s parents.
 Anna earned her keep by doing the chores that her in-laws didn’t want to do, like cleaning toilets and washing dishes.

 It’s been over a year since Josh Duggar’s scandals came to light, but things will never be as they once were for the former 19 Kids and Counting star and his wife.
-Josh and his growing family used to be fixture on 19 Kids and Counting, but now Josh has become so toxic that TLC is taking drastic measures to make sure that no part of him appears on TV.
+Josh and his growing family used to be fixtures on 19 Kids and Counting, but now Josh has become so toxic that TLC is taking drastic measures to make sure that no part of him appears on TV.
 As the Daily Mail reports, the production team for the Duggar family’s new show, Counting On, used a sun glare special effect to hide Josh in Jinger Duggar’s wedding special.
 He has reportedly been banned from ever appearing on Counting On.

 Anna Duggar is also making fewer and fewer appearances on Counting On, and it might be hard for her to adjust to living life out of the spotlight.
 Her engagement and wedding were both filmed for 19 Kids and Counting, and Meredith Grace is Josh and Anna’s only child whose birth was not televised.